dagraham/nts-dgraham/README.md

 Finally, if neither of the previous alternatives are satisfied, then *nts* will use "\~/nts" as its _home directory_, creating this directory if necessary.

 The _nts_ "data" and "logs" directories will be created if necessary as well as the _nts_ configuration file, "cfg.yaml" using default settings.
-If "data" needs to be created, the user will additionally be offered the opportunity to populate it with the data for the grandchild.txt example discussed above.
+If "data" needs to be created, the user will additionally be offered the opportunity to populate it with illustrative data.
 Here are the default contents of this file:

     ##################### IMPORTANT #############################